Soccer's Samantha Kenney, Kiarra Hutcherson selected as ambassadors

 Guam’s Samantha Kenney has been selected as one of 10 AFC Youth Social Responsibility Ambassadors from across the continent, on behalf of Aurora Training and Development, to make a presentation during a virtual workshop titled, “Can You Hear Me?
 A Young Footballer’s Guide to Making a Difference.”

 The workshop, which is open for all interested, is part of a larger Generation Amazing Festival that is taking place virtually from Dec.
 2-4.
-The workshop will begin at 12 p.m.
-GMT (10 p.m.
-Guam time) on Dec.
+The workshop will begin at noon GMT (10 p.m.
+Guam time) Dec.
 4. To join the workshop, interested participants can register online at https://hopin.com/events/generation-amazing-festival-2020?code=7megmiCZE8YLl1lytcThkMSEp.

 “Hopefully, the workshop will inspire even more young people, being that it’ll be led and taught entirely by teenagers,” said Kenney, a 16-year-old student at Harvest Christian Academy.
 “We also aim to encourage how to make the most out of a difficult situation, being that all these new opportunities have stemmed during a global pandemic.”